Mapping Rent Control In Jersey City Part 1

 Right now, I've added different layers for each zone category by repeating code blocks.
 A much more elegant way of doing this would simply be to pass a different "filter" and "fill-color" property to the add.Layer function, but this works for now.
 I also added a link to a Google form so that anyone can submit updates to the building information.
 I'd like to make the map overlay collapsable at some point (it's a bit clunky right now).
 Finally, under advisement from Brian Platt in the Office of Innovation, I'm going to add a toggleable layer for recent development (2013+).
 That one might take a few more weeks to realize.
 Enjoy for now!

-Go to the map.
+Go to the map (preview below).
 Go to the code.

 function loadBuildings() {